SamratDuttaOfficial/onymochat/README.md

 python run_onymochat.py
 ```

-If you are on linux, run that file using the following command instead:
+If you are on Linux, run that file using the following command instead:

 ```sh
 python3 run_onymochat.py
 ```

-This will run the onymochat program in your terminal.
+This will run the Onymochat program in your terminal.
 This will greet you with a menu.
 Just input the number of the option you want to go to, and hit the enter button.

 First, configure Onymochat with Tor.